rtyutechstudio/android_device_oppo_a32-twrp/README.md

 ## Known Issues

-- **Data decryption (FBE) may fail**: Due to compatibility issues with Qualcomm's FBE implementation and the stock kernel, TWRP may not be able to decrypt the `/data` partition on some devices or after certain updates.
-You may encounter a boot loop or hang at the TWRP splash screen when attempting to decrypt.
+- **Data decryption (FBE) partially implemented but not fully stable**: Due to compatibility issues with Qualcomm's FBE implementation and the stock kernel, TWRP may not be able to decrypt the `/data` partition on some devices or after certain updates.
 If this happens, you can try:
   - Formatting data (this will erase all user data, so backup first).
-  - Using the "Advanced" -> "Terminal" and manually entering the decryption key if prompted.
   - Flashing a different kernel or using a version of TWRP built with alternative decryption methods.
   This issue is under investigation and may be fixed in future releases.

 ## Features

-- Based on TWRP 3.7.0 (Android 10/11 compatible)
+- Based on TWRP 3.7.x (Android 11/12 compatible)
-- Dynamic partitions support (super)
-- File‑Based Encryption (FBE) decryption
-- MTP, ADB, and fastbootd support
-- Built‑in `resetprop` and `libresetprop`
+- Bootable and stable TWRP environment
-- NTFS/exFAT support
+- Dynamic partition support
-- EDL mode access
-- Vibrator haptics (AIDL)
-- Full logcat support
+- MTP support
-- Chinese language included (default)
+- ADB (sideload, shell)
+- Touch fully working
+- Backup / Restore
+- Sideloadly flashing ZIP / IMG
+## Device Specifications

 ## Compile